sokoide/design-patterns/book/04_day4_behavioral_2.md

 ## 8. Observer

-### 📖 Story: YouTubers and Channel Subscriptions
+### 📖 Story: Stock Price Alerts

-You have subscribed to your favorite YouTuber.
+You are monitoring specific stock prices.
-When the YouTuber (Subject) uploads a new video, a notification is sent to all subscribers (Observers).
+When a stock price (Subject) fluctuates, a notification is sent to all investors (Observers) watching that stock.
-The YouTuber doesn't need to know who is subscribed in detail.
-They just send a notification to the "subscription list."
+The stock price system doesn't need to know who is watching in detail.
+They just send a notification to the "watch list."
-If you unsubscribe, you won't receive notifications anymore.
+If you stop watching, you won't receive notifications anymore.

 ### 💡 Concept